Editorial Policy

 At Diets Meal Plan, the use of AI is only allowed for

-Simply put, we use AI to improve our content’s readability and grammatical accuracy rather than producing it.
+We employ AI to enhance our content’s readability and grammatical accuracy rather than generating it.
+We manually verify references before publishing our content.

 We understand the importance of authenticity and credibility; hence, we ensure that all the authors who join our team have the experience and expertise necessary for the category for which they are hired to write articles.
 Our authors are subject matter experts with fair reputations in their fields; hence, they are motivated to add value to their area.
 Although our editorial team employs multiple tools and manual processes to verify the use of AI, we understand that no tool guarantees 100% accuracy when detecting AI usage.
 So, how do we ensure AI use remains within our standards?